 This year, I’ve been keeping an eye out for nature prints to use in our school/playroom.
 Nature prints make lovely decorations, but they’re also helpful when trying to identify a species or build background information before reading.
 The problem I keep running into, though, is that to find a broad range of prints, I’d have to invest a lot of money into multiple sets.
 That just isn’t going to happen right now.
 So I decided to hit the Internet and look for free printable nature images.
 I’ve rounded up some pretty images that I think you’ll love to display in your school or play space.
+I’ve heard really good things about the new brother thermal printers if you don’t have a printer currently, they’re affordable, fast, and you can easily fit them on any surface.
+Getting a printer could open up a world of possibilities when it comes to your child’s learning, as everything seems to be digital these days, as well as giving you the option to print off some of these lovely images.

 These nature prints are licensed for your personal use, but check the copyright information before other usage.